By Cristi Laquer

-Networking on scene The update also features the first step toward fully networked on-scene collaboration — a scrolling notification ticker.
+The update also features the first step toward fully networked on-scene collaboration — a scrolling notification ticker.

 "Right now the ticker is relevant if you have one command post and people with laptops," Cohen said.
 "A commander could type a message that would be broadcast to all those with networked computers."